 Though the House of Representatives might belong to a different party than the former president, the fact that it’s a large body that answers directly to the people helps make impeaching a former president seem less like an act of political revenge.

 The president cannot use their pardon powers against impeachment.
 The president has the authority to pardon criminals by reducing or commuting their sentences.
 However, the Constitution is quite explicit that this power is ineffective against the act of impeachment.

 A different burden of proof

-While each article of impeachment requires a guilty vote from two-thirds of senators present to convict the impeached person, there’s no clear standard of proof.
-Instead, senators can vote “guilty” or “not guilty” based on any standard that they see fit.
+While each article of impeachment requires a guilty vote from two-thirds of senators present to convict the impeached person, there’s no clear burden of proof.
+Instead, senators can vote “guilty” or “not guilty” based on any standard they see fit.

 In normal trials, the standard of proof is quite well defined.
 In a criminal trial in front of a court, a defendant would have to be proved guilty beyond a reasonable doubt, which means that whoever decides the case must be about 95% certain that the individual in question is guilty.

 In most cases, a trial court cannot remove that former president from public office, nor can it prevent that former president from holding future office.

 Impeaching To Prosecute

-With no impeachment, the president could claim that his actions were shielded by the president’s office in several ways.
+With no impeachment, the president could claim that the president’s office shielded his actions in several ways.
 Had the Senate impeachment trial been successful, it would be much easier for prosecutors to overcome this defense in court, as the Senate would have held that the president’s actions were unlawful.

-Even after they’ve left office, impeachment helps strip them of the protection of their former offices and clears prosecutors to begin building cases against them, allowing justice to be performed.
+Even after they’ve left office, impeachment helps strip them of the protection of their former offices and clears prosecutors to begin building cases against them and bringing about justice.

-What the Founding Fathers Wanted
+What did the Founding Fathers Want?

 President Trump’s second impeachment caused many legal scholars to delve into the constitutionality of impeaching former officials.
-As it turns out, impeaching former officials wasn’t just intended by the Founding Fathers, but it was the normal way of impeaching officials at the time.
+As it turns out, impeaching former officials weren’t just intended by the Founding Fathers, but it was the normal way of impeaching officials at the time.

 In fact, there was a great deal of debate at the Constitutional Convention about whether sitting presidents and former presidents should be impeachable or if impeachment should be limited to only former presidents.